Birmingham Building Stones Trails

 Unless otherwise cited, all architectural information comes from the Pevsner’s Architectural Guide (Foster, 2007).
 This is the first part in a three-part series of guides to the building stones of Birmingham City Centre, produced for the Black Country Geological Society.

-This walk starts at the Town Hall and takes us through the civic heart of Birmingham in Victoria Square to Colmore Row, finishing at the Cathedral.
+This walk starts at the Town Hall and takes us through the civic heart of Birmingham in Victoria Square, then heads in a north-easterly direction along Colmore Row, finishing at the Cathedral.

 1. Town Hall

-Chamberlain Square is named after Joseph Chamberlain (1836-1914), a Liberal politician who began his career as Mayor of Birmingham and then went on to be a Member of Parliament in 1886 in the local St Paul’s Ward.
+Joseph Chamberlain (1836-1914), was a Liberal politician who began his career as Mayor of Birmingham and then went on to be a Member of Parliament in 1886 in the local St Paul’s Ward.
 Chamberlain became an influential politician and is also the father of the Prime Minister Neville Chamberlain.
 The delightful, 20 metres tall, Gothic spire which is the Chamberlain Memorial was erected in 1880 to honour Chamberlain’s public service to the city, and funded by public commission.
 The monument was designed by namesake, but no relation, John Henry Chamberlain, a follower of John Ruskin and a great promoter of the Gothic Style.
-The memorial is of Portland Stone, the variety called Basebed, thought to be the finest quality of Portland Stone.
-Although relatively free of fossils, Basebed is slightly less well resistant to weathering and erosion than the more commonly used variety Whitbed.
-Nevertheless it is the best stone for taking the fine carving as shown here.
-Portland stone will be described in more detail in Part 2 of these building stones tours of Birmingham.
+The memorial is largely of Portland Stone, the variety called Basebed, thought to be the finest quality of Portland Stone.
+Although relatively free of fossils, Basebed is slightly less well resistant to weathering and erosion than the more commonly used Whitbed variety.
+Nevertheless, Basebed is the best stone for taking the fine carving as shown here.
+Portland Whitbed is used for the lower part of the monument and the coping stones around the pools.
+These show some dense clusters of fossils, mainly oyster shells.
+Portland stone is described in more detail in Trail 2, Centenary Square to Brindleyplace.
+Two of the buttresses have been restored using a light-grey granite which shows evidence of foliation.
+This is from one of the many granite quarries in Aberdeenshire, most likely Kemnay Quarry to the NW of Aberdeen.
+The proliferation of monumental granite from Aberdeenshire stems from the mid to late 19th century, when Alexander Macdonald invented a steam-powered method for cutting and polishing granite, thereby speeding up the process, and paving the way for numerous granite businesses.
+The Aberdeenshire granites were intruded around 470Ma during the Caledonian Orogeny which lasted from around 490-390Ma.
+Tectonic movements caused continents to collide giving rise to a mountain range comparable with the modern Himalayas.
+During renovation in 1978, the pools were walled in another light-grey granite.
+This is Merrivale Granite from Dartmoor.
+It was formed from the Cornubian batholith which was emplaced during the Variscan Orogeny about 299Ma (late Carboniferous to Early Permian).
+It contains large white feldspar phenocrysts which distinguishes it from the Kemnay Granite.

-Turn now to the large complex of buildings housing the Council House and the Birmingham Museum and Art Gallery (below).
+Turn now to the large complex of buildings housing the Council House and the Birmingham Museum & Art Gallery (below).

-3. Birmingham Museum and Art Gallery & Council House
+3. Birmingham Museum & Art Gallery and the Council House

 The architect of this suitably impressive civic palace, with its giant Corinthian columns and rusticated walls, was the equally impressively named Yeoville Thomason.
 The Council House was built between 1874-9 and the Museum and Art Gallery added in 1881-5, following a bequest of paintings from local businessmen, the Tangye Brothers.
-According to Foster (2007), the Council House and adjacent buildings are built from Coxbench, ‘Wrexham’ and Darley Dale Sandstones, all are Upper Carboniferous sandstones.
+According to Foster (2007), the Council House and adjacent buildings are built from Coxbench, ‘Wrexham’ and Darley Dale Sandstones.
+All are Upper Carboniferous sandstones, belonging to the Millstone Grit group (c.320Ma).
 All three sandstones look incredibly similar and are hard to differentiate when seen out of their geological contexts.
 All are buff-coloured, quartz-rich, fluvial sandstones, medium to fine-grained and are variably micaceous and cross-bedded.

 ‘Wrexham Stone’ probably refers to Cefn Stone quarried at nearby Ruabon in Denbighshire (Clwyd).
 This was a popular stone, widely used for civic architecture in North Wales, the Midlands and the North West of England during the later 19th Century.
 It is derived from sandstones within the Upper Carboniferous Coal Measures of the North Wales coal field.